MicrosoftDocs/azure-docs/articles/logic-apps/mainframe-modernization-overview.md

 #### IBM MQ

-This Azure Logic Apps connector for MQ enables connections between Standard workflows and an MQ server on premises or in Azure.
-We also provide MQ Integration capabilities with Host Integration Server and BizTalk Server.
+This Azure Logic Apps connector for MQ enables connections between Standard workflows and IBM MQ servers on premises or in Azure.
+We also provide IBM MQ Integration capabilities with Host Integration Server and BizTalk Server.
 For more information, see [Connect to an IBM MQ server from a workflow in Azure Logic Apps](../connectors/connectors-create-api-mq.md).

 ## How to modernize mainframe workloads with Azure Logic Apps?

 While multiple approaches for modernization exist, Microsoft recommends modernizing mainframe applications by following an iterative, agile-based model.
 Mainframes host multiple environments with applications and data.
-A successful modernization strategy includes ways to handle the following tasks:
+They are complex and in many cases have been running for more than 50 years.
+As such, a successful modernization strategy includes ways to handle the following tasks:

-- Maintain the current service level indicators and objectives.
+- Maintain the current service level indicators and objectives of the environments.
 - Manage coexistence between legacy data along with migrated data.
 - Manage application interdependencies.
-- Define the future of the scheduler and jobs.
+- Define the future of the mainframe scheduler and jobs.
-- Define a strategy for replacing non-Microsoft tools.
+- Define a strategy for replacing Commercial off-the-shelf (COTS) products.
 - Conduct hybrid functional and nonfunctional testing activities.
 - Maintain external dependencies or interfaces.